CarliJoy/intersection_examples/specification.rst

-**⚠️ NOTE: This is document is currently edited until this line is removed!**
+**⚠️ NOTE: This is document is work in progress, help wanted, see https://github.com/CarliJoy/intersection_examples/blob/main/README.md**

 Specification
 =============